 Flexibility

 You have the flexibility to select and change the POP (Point of Presence), fund manager, and investment pattern.
-This ensures optimized returns through investments in different asset classes such as equity, government securities, corporate bonds, debt funds, and other assets.
+This ensures optimised returns through investments in different asset classes such as equity, government securities, corporate bonds, debt funds, and other assets.

 Portability